mlehotay/ier/IER/IER-panic.md

 IER predicts variation based on:

-* baseline informational slack
+* baseline intrinsic-constraint organization
 * autonomic coupling geometry
 * metabolic reserve
 * prior regime history

-Some systems preferentially **expand under constraint** (panic-prone).
+Some systems preferentially **maintain coherence under escalating constraint**.
-Others preferentially **collapse constraint** (vasovagal-prone).
+Others preferentially **abandon the experiential regime** under the same conditions.

-Neither is intrinsically disordered under IER.
+Under IER, neither profile is intrinsically disordered.

 ---

-## **8. Implications for Meaning and Affect**
+## **8. Meaning, Affect, and Regime Dependence**

-IER explains a classic phenomenological asymmetry:
+IER explains a familiar asymmetry:

 * Panic is meaning-saturated because the UEF persists.
 * Shutdown feels empty because meaning requires a UEF.

-Meaning is not content; it is **globally binding intrinsic constraint**.
+Meaning is not representational content or appraisal.
+It is **globally binding intrinsic constraint** borne from within the experiential regime.

 ---

 ## **9. Summary**

-Under Informational Experiential Realism:
+Under Informational Experiential Realism (v10.8):

 * Panic and vasovagal syncope are not opposite errors
-* They are **dual regime-preservation strategies**
+* They are **dual responses to threatened experiential coherence**
-* Both arise from threats to UEF coherence
+* Both arise from escalating intrinsic constraint
-* One preserves experience by expansion
+* One preserves experience under strain
-* The other preserves viability by dissolution
+* The other preserves viability by relinquishing experience

 Or, succinctly:

-> **Sympathetic panic burns fuel to save the Field.
+> **Sympathetic panic attempts to save the Field under rising constraint.
-> Vasovagal shutdown saves the system by letting the Field go.**
+> Vasovagal shutdown saves the system by letting the Field dissolve.**

 ---